izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Server.md

 In order to separate lighter request traffic from heavier background operations, the Horde server can be configured to run in different RunModes.
 You can configure these via the [RunMode](ServerSettings.md) setting.

-### Authorization
+### Authentication

 Horde supports [OpenID Connect (OIDC)](https://openid.net/developers/how-connect-works/) for authentication using an external identity provider.
 OIDC is a widely used auth standard, and Okta, AWS, Azure, Google, Facebook, and many others implement identity providers compatible with it.

-The [Getting Started > Authorization](../Tutorials/Authorization.md) page explains how to configure Horde's internal account system and OIDC provider.
+The [Getting Started > Authentication](../Tutorials/Authentication.md) page explains how to configure Horde's internal account system and OIDC provider.

 The following settings in [Server.json](ServerSettings.md) are required to configure an external OIDC provider: